 It’s often easier to take a packed lunch and snacks with you each day.
 Many B&Bs and guesthouses can make a packed lunch for you, or you can find small grocery shops in most towns and villages, though you might not have a huge selection of options.
 Our snack favourites include bananas, dried fruit, nuts, granola bars – and Jelly Babies to get us up the hills.

 When it comes to evening meals, the local pub is the usual option, unless you’re overnighting somewhere like Cheltenham where there’s a selection of restaurants.
 Cotswold pubs range from traditional pie and a pint spots to gourmet gastropubs.
 In more remote areas you may need to get a lift or taxi from your accommodation to the nearest pub (unless you fancy an extra walk!).

 Are there toilets along the route?

-When nature calls, there aren’t many public toilets along the Cotswold Way – those there are are listed in our 10-day itinerary – so often your best bet would be to stop off at a pub or café in one of the towns or villages along the route and make use of their bathrooms.
+When nature calls, there aren’t many public toilets along the Cotswold Way – those there are are listed in our 10-day itinerary – so often your best bet is to stop off at a pub or café in one of the towns or villages along the route and make use of their bathrooms.

 Otherwise it’s a case of finding the nearest convenient bush or tree (luckily there are plenty of both along the trail) and making sure it’s off the path and away from any water sources.
 And if you need a ‘number two’, dig a hole with a stick (or seasoned walkers often bring a small shovel), bury it afterwards and bag up any toilet paper up and take it away with you to dispose of later.